Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 `$AZ_BATCH_NODE_SHARED_DIR` then enabling this option may prevent tasks from accessing required data and working correctly.
 This option has no effect on native container pools.
 The default is `false`.
+* (optional) `force_enable_task_dependencies` will flag this job as having task dependencies explicitly even if no `tasks` have dependencies specified.
+This is useful for scenarios where the same job is used for tasks at a later time that do have dependencies and/or are dependent on tasks previously added to the same job.
+The default is `false`.
 * (optional) `federation_constraints` defines properties to apply to the job and all tasks (i.e., the task group) when submitting the job to a federation.
 Please see the [federation guide](68-batch-shipyard-federation.md) for more